-We used a pair of kid white socks (the same I used to make this socks bunnies).
+We used a pair of kid white socks (the same I used to make these socks bunnies).
 You can use a sewing machine for some steps but it’s totally doable by hand.
 It takes use one afternoon to make the doll.

 Draw on the socks the doll shape, one sock for the arms (left on the pic) and one sock for the body and legs (right).

 Cut out the shape, you have to cut through both layers.

 Sew the legs edges together, leaving an unsewn gap on the center to fill the doll.
 Sew the arm edges together, leaving one side open to add the filling.
 Fill the doll’s body and arms with the foam.

 When you are satisfied with the shape and texture, close all the seams with a few hand stitches.

-The make the doll’s head, pass a needle with a thread through the body and makes a knot.
+The make the doll’s head, pass a needle with a thread through the body and make a knot.
 Repeated several times or until you are satisfied with the shape.

 Sew both arm with the body, next to the head.